jschementi/jschementi.github.io/_posts/2014-12-30-get-infrastructure-right.md

 4. **Deploying should not introduce downtime**

-    Deploying an existing app or service shouldn’t make it unavailable during deployment.
-This can also allows for rollback, incase a new deployment isn’t functioning properly, and versioning, to run multiple versions of the same app.
+    Deploying an existing app or service shouldn’t make itself unavailable during deployment.
+It should also allow for rollback, in case a new deployment isn’t functioning properly, and versioning, to run multiple versions of the same app.